Teaching

 “Science cannot be truly lectured on as science without again conceiving of it as self-actuating each time, and it would be incomprehensible if people did not in fact in the process often come upon discoveries.
 Moreover, university teaching is not such an arduous business that it should be regarded as interruption of the leisure for study rather than an aid to the same.”

-“Teaching is not entertainment, but it is unlikely to be successful unless it is entertaining.”
+“Teaching is not entertainment, but it is unlikely to be successful unless it is entertaining (the more respectable word would be interesting).”

 Teaching Background and Interests

-I have formal training/ qualifications for higher-education teaching from The Netherlands and from France, and I have so far taught various courses in Denmark, Romania and Sweden—at undergraduate and graduate levels, to small and large classes, in longer-term and intensive “mini-course” formats, within university economics departments, business schools, and multidisciplinary research institutes.
+I hold formal qualifications for higher-education teaching from The Netherlands and France.
+I have taught a variety of courses at undergraduate and graduate levels across Denmark, Romania, and Sweden.
+My teaching experience spans small seminars to large lectures, including both semester-long courses and intensive mini-courses.
+These have been delivered within economics departments, business schools, as well as multidisciplinary research institutes.

 My main teaching—and student supervision—interests are related to my main research interests:

-- (Empirical) Industrial Organization (including parts that could be taught in stand-alone courses, e.g.,: Production Functions, Demand Systems, Consumer Search, Market Power & Competition, Empirical Auctions, etc.)
+- (Empirical) Industrial Organization (including components suitable for shorter, standalone courses, such as, e.g., Production Functions, Consumer Demand, Market Power and Competition, Empirical Auctions, etc.)

 Teaching Experience

-In inverse chronological order, with brief descriptions/ further information links for the more recent courses/ lectures:
+In inverse chronological order, with brief descriptions/ further information links where available:

 - Graduate level mini-course, approx. 40 participants (PhD or postdoc researchers from various sciences, especially, but not exclusively, from Social Sciences and Economics); organized as 2 intensive lectures x 3 hours each.